khirakawa/khirakawa.github.com/_posts/2013-03-10-water-me-please.md

 	<figcaption>My overgrown bamboo</figcaption>
 </figure>

-My bamboo’s dying.
+My bamboo is dying.

 I’ve had my bamboo plant ever since I started working at my current company.
 It’s a nice addition to my office desk, with it being green and all.
 The problem is, I always forget to water the plant.
 The yellowed, coiled up leaves are my only reminder.
 I have no idea how this plant has made it this far.

 ## Let’s Fix It

 There are many ways to “fix” this.
 One could simply set a recurring alarm on a phone every 3 or so weeks, as a reminder to water the bamboo.
-It’s the easiet route, but there’s certainly no fun involved.
+It’s the easiest route, but there’s certainly no fun involved.

 What if the plant told me that it needed water?
 This [isn’t a new idea](http://www.botanicalls.com/), but I had an Arduino Uno collecting dust.
 I think it’s time to make use of it.